statdivlab/ExtnSpaces/README.md

 BHVExtMinDistance is a Java package for the construction of Extension Spaces in the BHV tree space and the computation of distances between these extension spaces.

 The main executor ExtDistExecutor.jar performs our algorithm, based on reduced gradient methods, to find the minimum-length path between two extension spaces.
-The details of the algorithm can be found in... (future paper).
+The details of the algorithm can be found in (link to preprint TBD).
 It takes as input a text file with a list of Trees in Newick Format and for each pair (two trees listed one after the other) it:

 - Finds the union of the leaf sets and builds the extension spaces for each tree in the BHV-space for the complete leaf set.
 - Performs the optimization method to find the shortest path in between the extension spaces.